Please note that applications for the Visiting Electives Programme is now CLOSED.

 |Length of Stay||Administration Fee||Placement Fee||Total to Pay|

-- Post the application form by (submission deadline date), the receipt of payment and all the documents listed below to:
+- Post the application form, the receipt of payment and all the documents listed below by the relevent submissions deadline to:

 Incoming Electives Administrator